 Dublin news of Wednesday's date announces the murder of a man, named Burke, by his wife.
-The unfortunate man was made druck, and when got to bed, was murdered in his helplessness, by a blow the brain awfully protruding.
+The unfortunate man was made drunk, and when got to bed, was murdered in his helplessness, by a blow on the left side of the head, above the ear, which the brain awfully protruding.
 We have also word of the murder of a wife by her husband, the parties' names were Crowley.
-He killed her by beating her atoms.
-A woman named Melody, a wandering beg- FAMINE IN IRELAND.
-A managerous meeting of the working classes was held at the Guy nario!
-Warwick, some means, according to their power, for the allevisition of the existing distress in Ireland.
-Several the markets, and other offensive matters, all of which the rossa, the meeting having pledged it wif to small from which on occasions was quite overpowering, and Bolice Entelligence.
+He killed her by beating her on the head with a spade; her skull was broken to atoms.
+A woman named Melody, a wandering beggar, has died of starvation, at Moneein, near Palmerston.